Professor of Sociology

 Fax: (401) 863-3351

-Logan is pursuing several different research projects.
-For several years he has been gathering data on neighborhood change and individual mobility in U.S. cities in the period 1880-1940.
-The webpage for Albany People and Neighborhoods shows the extraordinary amount of information that is available about neighborhoods, including historical maps, demographic characteristics of small areas, and lists of people who lived there.
-Another webpage, New York City History, reports on a project that has traced individual residents over time to see how their families, work, and neighborhoods changed between 1900 and 1920.
-His current work, the Urban Transition Historical GIS Project, focuses on mapping locations of residents in major cities in 1880 and 1940, using the full-count data of the decennial census in each year, a project supported by both NIH and NSF.
+Logan has been gathering data on neighborhood change and individual mobility in U.S. cities in the period 1880-1940.
+Albany People and Neighborhoods shows the extraordinary amount of information that is available about neighborhoods.
+New York City History traces individual residents to see how their families, work, and neighborhoods changed between 1900 and 1920.
+His current work, the Urban Transition Historical GIS Project, focuses on mapping locations of residents in major cities in 1880 and 1940, a project supported by both the NIH and NSF.

-Another current project is a study of the impact of Hurricane Katrina on the Gulf Coast and the halting progress toward recovery in New Orleans.
-This study has now expanded to encompass all hurricanes on the Gulf Coast in the past 50 years, with an interest in both population/economic impacts and effects on the natural environment.
-This work has been supported by NSF and NIH.
+Another current project is a study of the impact of Hurricane Katrina on the Gulf Coast.
+This study has expanded to encompass all hurricanes on the Gulf Coast in the past 50 years and has been supported by the NIH and NSF.

-Since the early 1990s, Logan has also studied social change in China, focusing on how individuals, families, and communities have been affected by the transition from socialism to a mixed political economic system.
-In 1999, with eventual support from the Andrew Mellon Foundation, he organized the Urban China Research Network to stimulate more collaborative research across disciplines and strengthen ties among scholars in this area.
+Logan has also studied social change in China.
+In 1999, with eventual support from the Mellon Foundation, he organized the Urban China Research Network.
 His current work uses new surveys and 2000-2005 census data to study residential mobility and patterns of segregation in major cities.

 - AOC: Disaster, Resilience and the Built Environment on the Gulf Coast